hoanghung0102/book-management/README.md

-# Book Management Application features
+# Book Management Application about technical & features
+ - Springboot web app base on MVC pattern.
  - Using H2 database
  - Authentication user login
  - Create new user with defualt role is "USER"